Chunyu-Lin-bjtu/autoware-wiki/Demo.md

 1. Launch RViz.

-1. Go to the Quick Start tab of Autoware Runtime Manager, and load the preinstalled scripts one by one.
+1. Go to the Quick Start tab of Autoware Runtime Manager, and load the preinstalled roslaunch scripts one by one.

 Please follow the instruction video below: